Fire safety advice and information - for private sector housing

 - you know what you should do in the event of a fire

 You should have at least one working smoke detector.
 If you are renting your flat, your landlord is legally obliged to fit one.
 Make sure you test it at least once a week.
 We also recommend landlords install a suitably mounted fire blanket in the kitchen.

 If your flat opens onto the protected fire escape route, your front door must be a self-closing fire door to help slow the spread of a fire and smoke.
 You should be able to open it from the inside without a key to ensure you can get out quickly in case of an emergency.

 Make sure you know what to do in the event of a fire in your flat, and know your escape route out of the building.

 I live in a room in a house with other people.
 Are the fire safety rules different for us?

-Everyone should have a personal evacuation plan, whether you rent or own, so that you know what to do and where to go in the case of a fire.
+Everyone in your household should know what to do and how to get out in the case of a fire.

-I am elderly and quite frail and live on my own.
+I am elderly and frail and I live on my own.
 What can I do about fire safety?

-West Sussex Fire and Rescue Service (WSFRS) offer a free fire safety visit to your home to check to offer advice on how to make it safer and, where appropriate, fit smoke alarms or other specialist fire detection equipment free of charge.
-You may be eligible if you
+West Sussex Fire and Rescue Service (WSFRS) offer free home visits to provide advice on how you can make your home safer, and fit smoke alarms or other specialist dire detection equipment, where appropriate.

 - are aged 65 or over